 Remember, that although it is an electric motorbike, contrary to Mevo electric bikes you can’t ride them on bike paths.
 You also need to wear a crash helmet (you will find it in the trunk).

-Electric scooters sharing in Gdansk
+Electric scooter in Gdansk

 There are two problems with electric scooters.
 The first one: when riding an electric scooter in Poland, you are treated as a pedestrian.
 It means that you cannot use bike paths, you should only ride on pavements.
 This sometimes leads to a collision with other pedestrians, and if something serious happens, it is up to the police to decide whose fault it was.